JATAYU000/amfoss-tasks/task-00/readme.md

 # 💻Ubuntu installation💻
-Installed Ubuntu without much trouble But the terminal and all was very new to me Nevertheless using terminal is really cool :boom:
+Installed Ubuntu without much trouble But the terminal and all was very new to me nevertheless using terminal is really cool :boom: